 TGah editor: Remove the following paragraph from 9.31.3 (CID 3487):

-For link adaptation procedure between two S1G STAs the same behavior that is described throughout this subclause is valid with the following qualifications:

-—“VHT” is replaced by “S1G” when referring to characteristics of an S1G STA or when referring to the contents of an S1G PPDU.
-More specifically:

--“VHT Capabilities Info field in the VHT Capabilities element” is replaced by “S1G Capabilities Info field in the S1G Capabilities element”

--“VHT NDP Announcement frame” is replaced by “S1G NDP Announcement frame”

--“VHT MU PPDU” is replaced by “S1G MU PPDU”

 TGah Editor: Insert new paragraphs after the 2nd paragraph of the subclause as follows(CID 3488, 3787):

 The MFB requester or MFB responder that is an S1G STA shall set the S1G subfield in the VHT variant HT Control field to 1.
 Otherwise the value of the S1G field shall be reserved.